Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation: Smoothness Estimation for Matérns

-Even though the Matérn kernel, with proper parametrisation, tends to the infinitely smooth Gaussian kernel as $\nu \to \infty$, it is not required in \Cref{cor:matern-infinitely-smooth} that $f_0$ be an element of the RKHS of the Gaussian kernel.
-However, as we now argue, it is likely that membership in the Gaussian RKHS causes the parameter estimates to diverge faster as $n$ increases than if this were not the case.
-Let us consider maximum likelihood estimation.
-From the proof of \Cref{thm:general} we see that $\hat{\nu}_\ML(X_n) \geq \nu_1$ if $f \in H(K_{\nu_0})$ and
+Even though the Matérn kernel, with proper parametrisation, tends to the infinitely smooth Gaussian kernel as $\nu \to \infty$, it is not required in \Cref{cor:matern-infinitely-smooth} that $f_0$ be an element of the RKHS of the Gaussian kernel or of an RKHS that contains the samples of a Gaussian process with the Gaussian kernel.
+However, as we now argue, it is likely that membership in the Gaussian RKHS causes the smoothness parameter estimates to diverge faster as $n$ increases than if this were not the case.
+For simplicity, consider \Cref{thm:general} and maximum likelihood estimation.
+From the proof of \Cref{thm:general} we see that $\hat{\nu}_\ML^{f_0}(X_n) \geq \nu_1$ if $f \in H(K_{\nu_0})$ and